By Filip Tkaczyk

 Completed Square Knot

-Like all hitches, this camping knot ties a rope to an object.
+Like all hitches, this knot ties a rope to an object.
 The word "clove" comes from the word "cleave" which means to hold fast.
 This knot is used to start and finish all types of lashings, including lashings for survival shelters.

 To begin, bring the rope end over and under the post.
 Next, take the rope around a second time, crossing it over the first wrap to form an X on the post.